PenguLoader/PenguLoader/plugins/@default/README.md

 Before you start, let's edit the `package.json`, there are two fields in `config`:
 - `pluginName`: you should change it to avoid overriding the @default plugin.
-- `loaderPath`: path to your League Loader folder, the default value `../../bin/` points to the directory which is used for binary built output.
+- `loaderPath`: path to your Pengu Loader folder, the default value `../../bin/` points to the directory which is used for binary built output.

 ```json
   "config": {